jasedbrown/jdb/README.md

 # jdb (jason's debugger)

 # Overview
 This project is a rust-based, command line debugger.
-The project only targets linux/x86_64.
+The project only supports linux/x86_64, but there may be nacent support of aarch64 and risc-v.

 Based on Sy Brand's ["Building a Debugger"](https://nostarch.com/building-a-debugger) book, this is my attempt to implement the debugger in rust.